573-pankaj/ReadMe-Template/README.md

 #### Data
 ##### Data

-<p>This one of the greatesd data scientist.
-I am  doing my masters from Ramakrishna Mission Vidyamandira</p>
+<p> I will definitely become one of the greatesd data scientist.
+Currently I am  doing my masters from Ramakrishna Mission Vidyamandira, Indina's One of the best College .</p>

 <i> This is Italic text </i>